Ai-Layer-Labs/lightforge/docs/SYSTEM_ARCHITECTURE.md

 ### 4. context-builder (Rust)

+> 🧠 **CRITICAL SERVICE:** This is THE intelligence multiplier for agents!
+> Agents without context-builder are blind - they get empty context and fail.

 **Purpose:** Intelligent context assembly for agents

+**Why This is Critical:**
+- Agents DON'T fetch data themselves
+- context-builder does vector search for semantic understanding
+- Assembles rich context (similar items, history, tools)
+- Applies llm_hints for token optimization
+- **Proof:** default-chat-assistant works BECAUSE it uses context-builder
+- **Proof:** Note agents fail BECAUSE they bypass context-builder

 **Current Implementation:**
 - **Hardcoded trigger**: Only watches `user.message.v1`
 - **Hardcoded consumer**: Creates context for `default-chat-assistant`
+- **Limitation:** Other agents can't use it yet (fix planned)

 **Process:**
 ```rust